SenseLogic/SPARK/README.md

 *   images
 *   captchas

-The source files are located in the **PROJECT/CODE/FRAMEWORK** folder, and have no external dependencies.
+The source files are located in the **PROJECT/CODE/FRAMEWORK** folder.

 The generated **PHP** files are located in the **PROJECT/www/FRAMEWORK** folder, and can be used independently of the Phoenix compiler.